Ground-truth retrieval benchmark

 | Privacy model | Verifiable (zero egress) | Contractual (policy) |

-The second row is the one no cloud vendor can ever match by shipping a feature: answering "why was this changed?" requires your commit history, and their indexers never see it.
+The second row is the one a cloud vendor can't match by shipping a feature: answering "why was this changed?" requires your commit history, and their indexers never see it.

 Verify it on your own code